-Figure 29.3 gives an example of two traditional verification scores (Bias and CSI) along with bar plots showing the total numbers of objects for the forecast and observed fields, as well as bar plots showing their total areas.
-These data are from the same set of 13-km WRF model runs analyzed in Figure 29.3.
+Figure 30.3 gives an example of two traditional verification scores (Bias and CSI) along with bar plots showing the total numbers of objects for the forecast and observed fields, as well as bar plots showing their total areas.
+These data are from the same set of 13-km WRF model runs analyzed in Figure 30.3.
 The model runs were initialized at 0 UTC and cover the period 15 July to 15 August 2005.
-For the forecast evaluation, we compared 3-hour accumulated precipitation for lead times of 3-24 hours to Stage II radargauge precipitation.
-Note that for the 3-hr lead time, indicated as the 0300 UTC valid time in Figure 29.2, the Bias is significantly larger than the other lead times.
+For the forecast evaluation, we compared 3-hour accumulated precipitation for lead times of 3-24 hours to Stage II radar-gauge precipitation.
+Note that for the 3-hr lead time, indicated as the 0300 UTC valid time in Figure 30.2, the Bias is significantly larger than the other lead times.
 This is evidenced by the fact that there are both a larger number of forecast objects, and a larger area of forecast objects for this lead time, and only for this lead time.
 Dashed lines show about 2 bootstrap standard deviations from the estimate.

-Figure 29.3: Traditional verification scores applied to output of the MODE tool, computed by defining matched observed objects to be hits, unmatched observed objects to be misses, and unmatched forecast objects to be false alarms; weighted by object area.
+Figure 30.3: Traditional verification scores applied to output of the MODE tool, computed by defining matched observed objects to be hits, unmatched observed objects to be misses, and unmatched forecast objects to be false alarms; weighted by object area.
 Bar plots show numbers (penultimate row) and areas (bottom row) of observed and forecast objects, respectively.

 In addition to the traditional scores, MODE output allows more information to be gleaned about forecast performance.
 It is even useful when computing the traditional scores to understand how much the forecasts are displaced in terms of both distance and direction.
-Figure 29.4, for example, shows circle histograms for matched objects.
+Figure 30.4, for example, shows circle histograms for matched objects.
 The petals show the percentage of times the forecast object centroids are at a given angle from the observed object centroids.
-In Figure 29.4 (top diagram) about 25% of the time the forecast object centroids are west of the observed object centroids, whereas in Figure 29.4 (bottom diagram) there is less bias in terms of the forecast objects' centroid locations compared to those of the observed objects, as evidenced by the petals' relatively similar lengths, and their relatively even dispersion around the circle.
+In Figure 30.4 (top diagram) about 25% of the time the forecast object centroids are west of the observed objects centroid locations compared to those of the observed objects, as evidenced by the petals' relatively similar lengths, and their relatively even dispersion around the circle.
 The colors on the petals represent the proportion of centroid distances within each colored bin along each direction.
-For example, Figure 29.4 (top row) shows that among the forecast object centroids that are located to the West of the observed object centroids, the greatest proportion of the separation distances (between the observed and forecast object centroids) is greater than 20 grid squares.
+For example, Figure 30.4 (top row) shows that among the forecast object centroids that are located to the West of the observed object centroids, the greatest proportion of the separation distances (between the observed and forecast object centroids) is greater than 20 grid squares.